 St Barthélemy is a French territory laying southeast of St Martin and Anguilla, north of the Lesser Antilles.
-It is a small archipelago comprising an only 10 square miles main island and about 25 smaller islands, islets and rocks.
+It is a small archipelago comprised of only 10 square miles of main island and about 25 smaller islands, islets and rocks.

 ADD A SPOT

 Easy to spot at Colombier Beach, Ile Fourchue and Grand Cul de Sac

 Common in Anse de Colombier seagrass beds

 On all reef spots

 Sheltered cove with sea turtles and coral reefs